 There is no standard dosage of CBD for children with ADHD, as each child’s needs may vary.
-However, it is generally recommended to start with a low dose and increase gradually as needed.
+However, starting with a low dose and increasing gradually as needed is generally recommended.
 CBD oil can be taken orally or applied topically to the skin.
-CBD has been shown to help with a variety of symptoms, including hyperactivity, Inattentiveness, and impulsivity.
+CBD has been shown to help with various symptoms, including hyperactivity, Inattentiveness, and impulsivity.

 CBD oil for ADHD is an excellent alternative treatment to medication because it can be used without any issues in schools or at work.

 9. Melatonin and ADHD

 There is no one-size-fits-all answer to whether melatonin is effective for treating ADHD, as each person experiences the condition differently and responds to medication in their own way.
 However, some studies have shown that melatonin can help reduce symptoms of ADHD, particularly in children and adolescents.

 One small study of 24 children with ADHD found that those who took melatonin before bedtime had significantly lower levels of impulsivity and hyperactivity than those who did not take the supplement.
 Melatonin may also improve sleep quality in people with ADHD, which can indirectly help to improve daytime symptoms.